Advertisement

 5 / 6

-Picture this: You’re running on the treadmill, tunes are cranking and then suddenly you trip, lose your balance and fly off the back.
-Hopefully, the only thing bruised is your ego.
-Serious injury can occur as a result of falling off a treadmill.
+Picture this: You’re running on the treadmill, your favorite motivational tunes are cranking, and then suddenly you lose your balance and fly off the back machine.
+Hopefully, the only thing bruised is your ego, but serious injury can occur as a result of falling off a treadmill.

-The Fix: In order to keep your feet on the tread, stay focused.
-Don’t check email, fiddle endlessly with the controls or get so engrossed in Judge Judy that you lose your balance.
-Keep your hands free so that you can grab the handlebars if you need to—don’t hold your phone or water bottle.
+The solution: To keep your feet on the tread, stay focused.
+Don’t check your texts, fiddle endlessly with the treadmill controls, or get so engrossed in the shows on the overhead television that you lose your balance.
+Don’t hold your phone or water bottle while you run—you'll need your hands free so you can grab the handlebars if you need to.
 Finally, don’t try to go faster than you can.
-If you start feeling tired or weak in the legs, slow down before you fall off.
+If you start feeling tired or weak in the legs, slow down before you turn off the machine and carefully step off.

 woman applying deodorant